Auditing Database Size

 By using statistical sampling, the audit minimizes its impact on database performance.
 The tradeoff between accuracy and performance impact is a small margin of error.
 Reports on your database size include the margin of error, so you can assess the accuracy of the estimate.

 Data in ORC and Parquet-based external tables are also audited whether they are stored locally in the Vertica cluster's file system or remotely in S3 or on a Hadoop cluster.
 AUDIT always uses the file size of the underlying data files as the amount of data in the table.
 For example, suppose you have an external table based on 1GB of ORC files stored on a Hadoop cluster's HDFS.
 Then an audit of the table reports it as being 1GB in size.
+See Reading ORC and Parquet Formats for more information about external tables based on ORC and Parquet.

 The Vertica audit does not verify that these files contain actual ORC or Parquet data.
 It just checks the size of the files that correspond to the external table definition.